wizo06/japanese/docs/grammar/fundamentals/a-and-b.md

 #### When "B" is an adjective (na-adjective)

-Back when we learned the three type of sentences, the third sentence answers the question *What is "A" like?* We answer this question by saying "A is B".
+Going back again to when we learned the three type of sentences, the third sentence that we saw answers the question *What is "A" like?* We answer this question by saying "A is B".
 Example:

 - What are flowers like?
 Flowers are pretty.

-This type of "A is B" sentence is fundamentally different from the "A is B" sentence we [just learned](#when-b-is-a-noun).
-Here, the "B" is not a noun; it's an adjective: "pretty".
+This type of "A is B" sentence is fundamentally different from the "A is B" that is used when "B" is a noun.
+Here, the "B" is not a noun; it's an adjective.
+When we say "flowers are pretty", the "B" is "pretty", which is an adjective.
 Nevertheless, we can still use the だ-engine when "B" is an adjective.
 More specifically, we can use it when "B" is a **na-adjective**.

 Example sentences using the だ-engine, but "B" is a na-adjective: